SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/finders.en.md

 {{% pageinfo color="info" %}}
 **Java and C#**<br>
-`WebDriver`, `WebElement` and `ShadowRoot` classes all implement a `SearchContext` interface, which is considerd a _role-based interface_.
+`WebDriver`, `WebElement` and `ShadowRoot` classes all implement a `SearchContext` interface, which is considered a _role-based interface_.
 Role-based interfaces allow you to determine whether a particular driver implementation supports a given feature.
 These interfaces are clearly defined and try to adhere to having only a single role of responsibility.
 {{% /pageinfo %}}